Hi! My name is Michel Domenella.

 New Product Development at Clippard Inc.

-My time at Clippard has led to a marked improvement in my skills as an engineer and my understanding of pneumatics as a whole.
-Some of the projects that I have lead or contributed to during my time at Clippard can be seen below:
+My time at Clippard has led to a marked improvement in my skills as an engineer and my understanding of myself as a designer.
+The following projects best exemplify my work during my time at Clippard:

 Other Experience